 Rather than emphasizing doctrine, many churches in the emerging church movement focus on relationships and story.
 Pastors stress living the way Jesus lived, with love and respect toward others.

-IPS Note: I never have figured out how people have come to the conclusion that Jesus lived with love and respect for others.
+IPS Note: I never have figured out how people have come to the conclusion that Jesus never said a stern or unpleasant word.
 Anyone who has actually read their Bible will know that Jesus and the apostles often used some very harsh language when dealing with the wolves, some of whom were considered respected religious leaders of the day.
 SEE

 Life is viewed as a journey, with each person living their own story.
 Participants try to foster a welcoming, nonjudgmental atmosphere within the local emerging church community.